krgreene/geo-info/intro.md

 ### Raster data

 ![raster]({{site.url}}/assets/images/raster.png) ![roseau-raster]({{site.url}}/assets/images//roseau-raster.png)<br/>
 The raster model uses a grid of cells where each cell represents an attribute of a feature.
 Think of an image which is made up of cells called pixels.
-A point can be represented as a pixel while lines and polygons would be sets of adjacent pixels.
+A point can be represented as a pixel, while lines and polygons would be sets of adjacent pixels.
 Scanned maps and satellite images are examples of raster data.